jakecraige/talks/modern-networking-with-swish/networking-with-swish-slides.md

 # Testing

-^ TODO: Helpers defined in a gist.
+^ Helpers defined in a gist linked in resources.
-  We use Quick and Nimble.
+  We use Quick, Nimble, and Nocilla.
   Because we're able to build up a request without executing it, it's easy to build it in test and make assertions against it.